acyeh-lab/CMV-cardiac/README.md

 ## Data:
 - We have retrospective clinical data derived from Eric Chow's CV survey cohort that shows that the risk of cardiovascular outcomes (MI, stroke, CHF) is significantly increased with exposure to CMV as seen in prior evidence of CMV reactivation.

+## Training:
+- See Training folder for ultrasound trainig

+## References:
+- See Reference folder to see cardiac measurements of interest.